Arishi2000/Individual_Project_Proposal/README.md

 Conceptual Design

-- If the project got picked, we will try to come up with more features other than reprioritizing and renaming and the other normal features.
+- If the project got picked, we will try to come up with more features other than reprioritizing and renaming and the other regular features.

 Required Resource